gdsbook/book/notebooks/04_spatial_weights.md

 With this difference information we can do a few things.
 First, we can compare whether or not this *distribution* is distinct from the distribution of non-neighboring tracts' differences in wealth.

 To do this, we can first compute the all-pairs differences in wealth using the `numpy.subtract` function.
-Some functions in numpy have special functionality; these `ufuncs` (short for "universal functions") often support special applications to your data.
+Some functions in dumpy have special functionality; these `ufuncs` (short for "universal functions") often support special applications to your data.
 Here, we will use `numpy.subtract.outer` to take the difference over the "outer cartesian product" of two vectors; in practice, this results in the subtraction of all of the combinations of the input vectors:

 ```python
 all_pairs = numpy.subtract.outer(san_diego_tracts['median_hh_income'].values, san_diego_tracts['median_hh_income'].values)